pysys-test/pysys-test/docs/UserGuide.rst

   customizations in your shell so that you don't need to keep specifying them every time you invoke ``pysys run``.

-To use a testcase attribute, set the default value on your test or basetest before ``BaseTest.__init__()`` is called.
-The easiest way to do this in an individual testcase is usually to use a static attribute on the test class, for example::
+To use a testcase attribute, set the default value on your test or basetest as a static attribute on the test class, for example::

 	class PySysTest(BaseTest):